HealthPartners – UX Designer

 Result

-7% decrease in scheduling drop-off
+7% reduction in scheduling drop-off

 30% increase in completed online bookings

-$4 million in additional bi-weekly revenue
+4 million dollars in additional bi-weekly revenue

-Faster appointment access + smoother user experience
+Faster appointment access for patients

-Reduced call volume and operational strain
+Reduced operational strain for call centers

 Problem